On holographic time-like entanglement entropy: Complex-valued weak extremal surface

 With this definition, it is possible to obtain more than one CWES.
 In the original RT proposal, one should take the minimal area in multiple extremal surfaces.
 We here generalize holographic entanglement entropy formula \eqref{generalrt1} into following form

 Here ``$\mathrm{Min}$'' stands for the minimum value defined by relationship ``$\succ$'', ``$\mathscr{A}$'' represents the complex valued area and ``Ext'' means that we find the complex-valued weak extremal surfaces.
-This formula can return to the space-like entanglement entropy due to the definition of ``$\succ$''.
-Currently, we cannot prove this formula, but we will check it with the following examples.
+This formula can return to the space-like entanglement entropy due to the definition of ``$\succ$''.\footnote{This is the main reason why we use Eq.~\eqref{213} to define ``$\succ$''.
+One may use an alternative way to define ``$\succ$'', i.e. we first compare the real part and then compare the imaginary part.
+Note that even for a spacelike subregion $A$, we may still find some piecewise extremal surfaces which also have boundary $\partial A$ but mix spacelike and timelike segments.
+If one uses the alternative way to define ``$\succ$'', one cannot guarantee the spacelike smooth extremal surface always has smallest real part and so cannot guarantee the spacelike subregion always have real entanglement entropy.} Currently, we cannot prove this formula, but we will check it with the following examples.